Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 The first example is the DataSerializable interface, which is looks a whole lot like the Externalizable interface.

-Here are the new pojos:
+Here are the new POJOs:

 {% highlight java %}
 package io.acari.pojo;